chabanovsky/so-comment-moderator/README.md

-# Stack Overflow in Russian Comment moderator
+# Stack Overflow in Russian Comment Moderator

 This is a auto moderator that helps me to track rude comments on Stack Overflow in Russian